hpdobrica/digital-garden-public/{The Mind Illuminated.md

 	- you can stay focused on the breath more or less continuously, but the attention shifts between breath and various distractions.
 Gross distraction happens whenever another object pushes meditation object to the background of attention.
 Strong dullness is the problem when mind grows calm
 	- to deal with these issues, you need to develop continuous introspective awareness
 	- goal is overcoming gross distraction and strong dullness
-	- mastery is when gross distractions no longer push breath into background, and when breath sensations dont fade or become distorted due to strong dullness
+	- mastery is when gross distractions no longer push breath into background, and when breath sensations don't fade or become distorted due to strong dullness
-- stage five: overcoming subtle dulness and increasing mindfulness
+- stage five: overcoming subtle dullness and increasing mindfulness
-	- stable subtle dulness arises which causes breath sensations to be less vivid and causes peripheral awareness to fade.
-Its difficult to recongize and can lead practice into a dead end
+	- stable subtle dullness arises which causes breath sensations to be less vivid and causes peripheral awareness to fade.
+Its difficult to recognize and can lead practice into a dead end
-	- goal is to overcome subtle dulness and increase the power of mindfulness
+	- goal is to overcome subtle dullness and increase the power of mindfulness
 	- sustaining or increasing power of mindfulness during meditation session
 - stage six: subduing subtle distraction
 	- attention is stable but still alternates between meditation object and subtle distractions
 	- falling off of subtle distraction leads to stable, single-pointed attention
-- milestone two: stable attention and scope of attention, dulness. you are now aware of the state of your mind while you are focusing on breath
+- milestone two: stable attention and scope of attention, dullness. you are now aware of the state of your mind while you are focusing on breath
 - stage seven: exclusive attention and unifying the mind
 	- you have stable focus and can manipulate it however you chose, however, this still requires effort.
 	- goal of this stage is to effortlessly sustain exclusive attention and powerful mindfulness